B1ueC1oud/LaneATT/README.md

-## No label Datas & ADD BDD 100k Datasets for Lane Detection
+## No label Data & ADD BDD 100k Datasets for Lane Detection

+### Notice
+The code corresponding to No label DATA except for the BDD 100k part was written according to specific private data.
+In addition, since private data will not be disclosed, related contents and names are hidden.
+So there are awkward parts in README.md and README2.md contents.

-### Pretrain model
+## Pretrain model
 We pretrain Culane Resnet18 pretrained model, Tusimple Resnet18 pretrained model.
-Plus, ADD BDD 100k dataset pretrain models
-See **experiments/** directory
+Plus, ADD BDD 100k dataset pretrain models (Comming soon) See **experiments/** directory